Foodynooby/foodys-priority-manager/README.md

 # foody's priority manager
 hi :3 this is a lightweight python script that automatically sets discord task manager priority to low every 5 seconds because it tanks performance and for some reason anytime you do Anything it resets priority back to high

-you can edit the code to be any program you want i guess but by default it sets discord to "idle" (low) and geometry dash to high. theres not really a way to close it outside of task manager yet though...

 for me this entirely got rid of lag spikes playing GD so idk i recommend this if youre having performance issues!!!

+you can also optionally use the config.exe to customize what apps you want at what priority level!!!
+> notes:
+> - some apps (eg. firefox) are unable to be changed
+> - using the "real time" option can lead to system instability so use that at your own risk (should be fine though!) by default it just has discord on low and gd on high

-## go to releases i think to the right
+**go to releases to the right**